Where to Find Us

 Wildomar Incorporation Now, commonly known as WIN, led the effort to incorporate.

-Currently leased by the Wildomar Chamber of Commerce, the building has served the community in one capacity or another for over 100 years.
-Originally on Lemon Street, the building was moved to its present location in 1895 — selected because the railroad tracks ran behind the building.
+It once was leased by the Wildomar Chamber of Commerce before they merged with Murrieta to become the Murrieta/Wildomar Chamber of Commerce, the building served the community in one capacity or another for over 100 years before the merger.
+Originally on Lemon Street, the building was moved to its present location in 1895 - selected because the railroad tracks ran behind the building.
 The building was to be a stop for the railroad.
 Once the railroad no longer ran through Wildomar, the building found other uses.
 In 1993, the Animal Friends of the Valleys and the chamber brought the building back into a serviceable condition.
 These two agencies have shared the building ever since.

 One of the first items of business at the new town site of Wildomar in 1886 was to build a grammar school.
 The founders donated the land and Wildomar Elementary School was built in the downtown area.
 The present day school is still at this original location.
 A bell was installed in the tower to call the students to class.